portdebarcelona/OpenInfoAPI-Ports/docs/OASdefinitionsBestPractices.md

 - https://cloud.google.com/apis/design
 ## Best practices applied in this project

-These are guidelines applied in this project.
+We have undertaked a comparison between Api style guides.
+We have looked for a API no specific for a sector, whetherThese are guidelines applied in this project.

+## API for requests

+- Veure DSCA API design principles 1.0 (on concreta molt bé com s'han de fer els requests)
+## API for responses

+- Formats de JSON per respondre (veure jsonapi.org,la de Google )